Zukhruf-Riaz/NBO/README.md

 The AI generates a complete `SELECT` statement (or `CREATE TABLE AS SELECT`) using all your confirmed features, with block-level comments and table aliases throughout.

-Refine in plain English - type any change and the AI returns the full updated SQL:
+Refine in plain English where you type any change and the AI returns the full updated SQL:

 > "Add a WHERE clause to exclude closed accounts"